Friday, November 10, 2023

 The Breisach Gate is the white square within the fortification.

-An artist's view of the Breisach Gate with a bridge over the moat that was flooded only in case of a siege.
-Nearby is the square and towering Katzenturm (cat tower) used as a prison.
-The Breisach Gate still exists, while the bastions were built over but are partly visible today topographically.
+This is an artist's view of the Breisach Gate, with a bridge over the moat, which was flooded only in the event of a siege.
+Nearby is the square and the Katzenturm (cat tower), which was used as a prison.
+The Breisach Gate still exists, while the bastions were built over but are still partly visible topographically today.

 ©BJ